basp/linie/README.md

 It's perfectly fine to mix and match or use only parts of Linie for your renderer.
 For example, some people like to use the `Vector3` type for positions, directions, colors and normals while others may prefer a more formal distinction.

-Going from a 3D to a 4D position is implicit:
+Going from a 3D to a 4D position is explicit:
 ```
 var a = new Point3(1, 2, 3);
-Vector4 u = a;
+Vector4 u = (Vector4)a;
 Assert.True(u.IsPoint);
 Assert.Equal(1, u.X);
 Assert.Equal(2, u.Y);